tawakali2tokeh/DSA-Capstone-SQL-Project/README.md

 WHERE PRODUCT_SUB_CATEGORY = 'APPLIANCES' AND REGION = 'ONTARIO'
 ```

-4. Advise the management of KMS on what to do to increase the revenue from the bottom 10 customers
+*4. Advise the management of KMS on what to do to increase the revenue from the bottom 10 customers*

 ```SQL
 SELECT TOP 10 Customer_Name,